 - Take 2-3 spoonfuls of cooked sushi rice and using your fingers (make sure your fingers are wet) spread it evenly and thinly over the nori sheets.

-- Make 3 lines horizontally around ⅓ of the nori sheet by placing one line of sweet potato fries, one line of beetroot fries, and one line of avocado slices (see the below photo for reference).
+- Make 3 lines horizontally around ⅓ of the nori sheet by placing one line of sweet potato strips, one line of beet strips, and one line of avocado slices.

 - Fold the bottom of the nori sheets with the help of the bamboo mat at the height of the filling.